UWDIRECT/UWDIRECT.github.io/grading.md

 logs and by a peer assesment survey students will take at the end of the quarter.
 Separate, defined graded components will be given for SEDS and DSMfCER.

-Project deadline and poster presentation dates are still to be determined, but will be posted soon.
+Project deadline and final presentation dates can be found on the syllabus page.

 <!--are due by midnight March 19, 2019 - 4:30 - 6:20 PM.